All images courtesy of Getty Images

-When we dropped Return to the Sunset Strip: 10 Underrated Glam & Hair Metal-Era Albums, we didn’t really know what to expect.
+When I wrote Return to the Sunset Strip: 10 Underrated Glam & Hair Metal-Era Albums, I didn’t really know what to expect.
 As we alluded to in our aforementioned first article, Hair Metal and Glam are often derided and chided as genres that are “less than.”
 Well, if the article did one thing, it’s drawn many fellow Hair/Glam loving brothers and sisters out of the woodwork, and for that, we’re thankful.

 Great White – Hooked (1991)